Jerry Sandusky: Trial

+On June 14, "Victim 9" alleged that he spent almost every weekend at Sandusky's house, between 100 and 150 times, and that rape happened "often" between the ages of 13 and 16.
+He testified that Sandusky would come downstairs to his basement and force him to perform oral sex and anal sex.
+He testified that he would scream, hoping that Sandusky's wife would hear him upstairs, but said "I think the basement is soundproof".

 Sandusky's defense attorneys argued that the accusers were driven by financial motives.
 The defense also pointed out some of the accusers had changed their stories and that some of them continued a relationship with Sandusky after the alleged abuse (one went to a football game with Sandusky shortly before his arrest, another brought his girlfriend to meet Sandusky).
 A psychiatrist testifying for the defense, Dr. Eliot Atkins, diagnosed Sandusky with histrionic personality disorder, a disorder characterized by attention-seeking behavior and exaggerated emotions.
 Atkins testified that the letters written by Sandusky to the accusers were consistent with this disorder, rather than "grooming" behavior as alleged by the prosecution.

 On June 18, 2012, it was reported that during the full-day court recess the previous Friday, prosecutors had contacted NBC "asking the network to re-authenticate a full unedited transcript" of the Bob Costas interview from November.
 An unaired portion of the Costas interview featured Sandusky saying, "I didn't go around seeking out every young person for sexual needs that I've helped".
 Legal analysts explained that this could be used by the prosecution to cross-examine Sandusky if he were to take the stand.

 On June 21, 2012, after the case had gone to the jury, Matt Sandusky, one of Sandusky's six adopted children, stated through his attorney that he was also a victim of the former coach's sexual abuse.
 He had been ready to testify for the prosecution, but did not do so.
 Later, Amendola said that Jerry Sandusky had every intention of testifying in his own defense, but decided against it because he claimed that the prosecution would have called Matt to the stand.

 Subsequently, sources close to the investigation conducted by the Office of the State attorney general have stated that the prosecutor never threatened to have Matt Sandusky testify at trial, and that "prosecutor Joseph McGettigan relished the opportunity of taking-on Jerry Sandusky in cross examination and had promised Amendola early on that they would not call any additional rebuttal witnesses".